denyspoltorak/odt2wiki/README.md

    * `-s` or `--split-level` is where you divide your wiki into pages.
 If your document is structured into parts (level 1), chapters (level 2) and sections (level 3) and you specify `-s 2` you will have a wiki folder per part and a wiki page per chapter.

-   * Optionally, you can add `-l` or `--collapse-level` to collapse sections of that outline level.
+   * Optionally, you can add `-l` or `--collapse-level` to collapse sections of that outline level (GitHub format only).

    * #### Matching images: